xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-ideation.md

 Oftentimes, people say that they would pay money for something if you ask them, but when the product then becomes available they aren't prepared to spend money on it.
 For examples, doctors might say that they, of course, would love to use your software since they have the best interests of their patients in mind.
 But when you then try to sell the first version to them, you'll find out that they're not willing to pay any money for it.
 After all, patients don't pay more money or come back more often to doctors who prescribe better pills.
 Hence your software is merely a nice-to-have and they can't justify the expense.

 Hence, especially as a complete beginner, you should try to scratch your own itch before you conduct sophisticated surveys to come up with new ideas.
-(Once you got some experience doing surveys can, of course, be a valuable strategy as long as you ask the right kind of questions which is an art in itself.)
+(Once you got some experience doing surveys can, of course, be a valuable strategy as long as you ask the right kind of questions which is an art in itself.
+For example, asking "how do you like my idea" is the worst thing you can do.)

 Here are some questions to get you started: